Y5ive9ine/dicom-mcp/README.md

 * **`extract_pdf_text_from_dicom`**: Retrieve a specific DICOM instance containing an encapsulated PDF and extract its text content.

+### 📥 Download DICOM Files

+* **`retrieve_dicom_instances`**: Download DICOM instances from the server to a local directory using C-GET.
+Retrieve entire series or specific instances for local analysis and processing.

 ### ➡️ Send DICOM Images

 * **`move_series`**: Send a specific DICOM series to another configured DICOM node using C-MOVE.